 What you can expect from us

-One email a week, usually toward the end of it.
+Here is the deal, stated as a deal rather than as a track record we have not earned yet.
+You get an email when there is something verified worth sending, and you never get a padded one written to fill a slot.
 New openings, the tee times worth booking, the tables worth fighting for, and an honest read on whether the new hyped thing is actually any good.
 No fluff, no advertorials, no fake enthusiasm.
-If a week is quiet, you get a short email, not a padded one.

 If a friend would like this, forward it.
 They can subscribe at themaineagenda.com.